aaronpriven/Array-2D-pm/README.md

         This parameter is optional.
 If present, it contains a hash reference, with format parameters as specified by Excel::Writer::XLSX.

-- **&lt;file(...) **>

-    Accepts a file specification and creates a new file at that  location containing the data in the 2D array.

-    This method uses named parameters.

-    - type

-        This parameter is the file's type.
-Currently, the types recognized are 'tsv' for tab-separated values, and 'xlsx' for Excel XLSX.
-If the type is not given, it attempts to determine the type from the file extension, which can be (case-insensitively) 'xlsx' for Excel XLSX files  or 'tab', 'tsv' or 'txt' for  tab-separated value files.

-    - output\_file

-        This mandatory parameter contains the file specification.

-    - headers

-        This parameter is optional.
-If present, it contains an array reference to be used as the first row in the ouptut file.

-        The idea is that these will be the headers of the columns.
-It's not really any different than putting the column headers as the first element of the data, but frequently these are stored separately.

-    - type

 # DIAGNOSTICS

 ## ERRORS